-The Farmastery is the residential community at Spring Forest, which includes three couples and three children.
+The Farmastery is the residential community at Spring Forest, which includes three couples and two children.
 We have diverse backgrounds, education, professions, gifts, and skills.

 Some of our professional skills and passions include forestry, environmental toxicology, civil and mechanical engineering, farming, pastoral ministry, cooking, gardening, writing, art, pottery, leading retreats, holding space, spiritual companionship, and more.
 Elaine, our Abbess, is an ordained Methodist clergy and retired from Duke Divinity School, where she served as Dean.
 Randall is retired from a career with the county engineer's office, and brings many practical construction skills as well as culinary arts.
 Tim works in forestry, and Gretchen cares for their children and works on the farm.
 Charlie and Mary Kay are both engineers and lived in Ghana, West Africa from 2006-2017 before moving back to the States.
 Charlie lectured in mathematics and computer science at Methodist University College Ghana and Ashesi University, while Mary Kay helped the Methodist Church Ghana provide water, sanitation, and other community projects in rural villages throughout the country.
-Charlie and Mary Kay are our newest residents, who make their home both in Houston and at Spring Forest.
+Charlie and Mary Kay make their home both in Houston and at Spring Forest.

 All of us love the land—both farm and forest—and are committed to fostering the well being of animals, plants, soil, water, air, and humanity.

 A larger, local, non-residential community also participates in the various ministries and work of Spring Forest.
 They, too, bring a wonderful array of gifts and insight to our community.
 We deeply appreciate the volunteers who assist in everything from gardens to ESL classes to retreat leadership.

 We are United Methodist and we are ecumenical, welcoming guests from other faith traditions and no faith tradition.
 We follow and love Jesus.
 Our simple set of spiritual practices, (rule of life) is: Prayer, Work, Table, Neighbor.

 Our residential community includes: